What age can I…?

-Your guide to what you can legally do at what age in the UK, whether you're hoping to get served, get laid, get a mortgage or simply get a life.
+Here’s your guide to what you can legally do at what age in the UK, whether you’re hoping to get served, get a mortgage or simply get a life.
+What can you do at 16, for example, apart from have sex and join the army?
+Read on to find out the legal age in the UK for just about anything you can think of.

-- You can get a part time job, for a maximum of two hours on a school day, working sometime between 7.00am and 8.00am and 5.00pm and 7.00pm.
+- 14 is the legal age when you can start working in the UK.
+You can get a part time job, for a maximum of two hours on a school day, working sometime between 7.00am and 8.00am and 5.00pm and 7.00pm.

 - You can work on Sundays between 7.00am and 7.00pm, but again for no more than two hours.